svjson/scoot/README.md

 Scoot is built from the ground up to be developer-friendly, whether you're exploring schema changes, prototyping queries, or integrating database work into your daily programming workflow.

+## Emacs Integration

+Scoot is a modular project, but the Emacs integration - [`scoot.el`](scoot.el/) - is the reason this software exists in the first place.

+If you're here to actually use Scoot, you're probably looking for [`scoot.el/README.md`](scoot.el/README.md).

 ## Project Overview

 Scoot is composed of four interrelated subprojects: